Anne de Montmorency, 1st Duke of Montmorency: Path to disgrace

 Upon receipt of this news François, Montmorency and Orléans locked themselves in a room for a long discussion.
 When it was concluded, Montmorency retired unwell to bed for several days.
-François delivered his reply to the Emperor in which he argued Nederland was a poor substitute for Milan which was his by right anyway.
+François delivered his reply to the Emperor in which he argued the Netherlands was a poor substitute for Milan which was his by right anyway.
 Moreover the instant gratification of Milan could not compare to a territory he would have to wait many years to receive.
-He later altered his reply to say that he would accept Nederland instead, but only if he received it immediately: the reversion clause could remain but only if Milan was given in compensation for the loss of Nederland.
+He later altered his reply to say that he would accept the Netherlands instead, but only if he received it immediately: the reversion clause could remain but only if Milan was given in compensation for the loss of the Netherlands.
 By June 1540 talks had collapsed entirely.

 While still in a degree of favour, Montmorency engineered the disgrace of his long time enemy Admiral Chabot.
 Back in 1538 he enjoyed a position as the patron of the young duc d'Aumale who wrote to him that he might he was as much at Montmorency's command as were his own children.
 Aumale remained on positive terms with him in 1541 describing himself as Montmorency's 'very humble servant'.
 Aumale's father, the duc de Guise would remain cordial with Montmorency throughout the Constable's period of disgrace.
 In later years, Aumale would become the great rival of Montmorency as a favourite of the king in his capacity as the duc de Guise.

 Around this time, Montmorency became aware his influence was beginning to slip with the king.
 In the hopes of buttressing his authority, he attempted to play upon François' hatred of subversion.
 To this end he shared with the king the sonnets of Vittoria Colonna (who was sympathetic to Protestantism), which he informed the king had been sent to his sister.
 However the queen of Navarre was able to gain the upper hand in this dispute.
 François continued to erode Montmorency's civic responsibilities, getting him to hand over the keys to the Louvre which he possessed in his capacity as Grand Maître.

 In this first stage of his disgrace, he was removed from influence over diplomatic affairs, which were granted to Tournon.
 This removal occurred in April 1540, but he remained in overall favour with François who remarked that the Constable's only fault was that he did not 'love those who I love'.
 French foreign policy was now back in the hands of the war party at court, and François privately boasted of his plans for a new war against the Emperor.